Counterfactual Identifiability of Bijective Causal Models: Introduction

 Once the underlying BGM is learned, we use it for efficient counterfactual estimation with guarantees (\S\ref{sec:counterfactual}).
 This is in contrast to symbolic counterfactual identification methods ~\cite{shpitser2007counterfactuals,correa2021nested} which express identifiable counterfactual queries in terms of interventional and observational distributions, statements that may not be computationally tractable.
 Furthermore, our work advances the growing literature on applying machine learning methods for counterfactual estimation.
 Unlike most prior work in this space that foregoes identifiability analysis~\cite{pawlowski2020deep,sanchez2021diffusion}, except in certain restricted settings (e.g., discrete domains~\cite{shalit2017estimating,oberst2019counterfactual} or absence of unobserved confounders~\cite{khemakhem2021causal,sanchez2021vaca}), our results support continuous variables, allow unobserved confounders, and extend to a more general class of generation mechanisms.

 We validate our techniques using a visual task (\S\ref{eval:ellipse}) and demonstrate their application to a real-world system simulation task (\S\ref{subsec:trace-driven}).
-We will make our code available in \href{github.com/counterfactual-BGM/cf2}{github.com/counterfactual-BGM/cf2}.
+Our code is available in \href{github.com/counterfactual-BGM/cf2}{github.com/counterfactual-BGM/cf2}.
 This work does not raise any negative societal impacts.